syncfusion/blazor-docs/src/grid/datagrid/editing.md

 > Before adding dialog template to the datagrid, we strongly recommend you to go through the [`Template`](./templates/#templates) section topic to configure the template.

+To know about customizing the  **Dialog Template** in Blazor DataGrid Component, you can check this video.

+`youtube:Cfj476xT2ao`

 The dialog template editing provides an option to customize the default behavior of dialog editing.
 Using the dialog template, you can render your own editors by defining the [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component's [`Mode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Mode) property as **Dialog** and wrapping the HTML elements inside the [`Template`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Template) property of [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridEditSettings.html).

 > Custom components inside the Dialog Template must be specified with two-way (**@bind-Value**) binding to reflect the changes in DataGrid.